Dilated cardiomyopathy (DCM) in dogs and cats: symptoms, diagnosis and treatment

 Prognosis for DCM

-The prognosis depends largely on the time of diagnosis, the severity and the individual response to therapy.
+The prognosis depends heavily on the timing of the diagnosis, the severity, and the individual response to therapy.

-- If detected and treated early , many animals can live for months or even years with a good quality of life.
+• Detected and treated early, Many animals can live for months to years with a good quality of life.

-Dobermans often have a poorer prognosis despite therapy (median survival time after diagnosis: 3–6 months), while smaller breeds often respond better to therapy.
+Despite therapy, Dobermans often have a worse prognosis (average survival time after diagnosis: 3–6 months), while smaller breeds often respond better to therapy.

 Dilated cardiomyopathy (DCM) in cats

-DCM has become less common in cats since taurine has been added to cat food as a standard treatment.
-In cases where it does occur, taurine deficiency is often the cause.
+DCM has become less common in cats since taurine became a standard ingredient in cat food.
+In cases where it does occur, a taurine deficiency is often the cause.

-Symptoms are similar to those in dogs, but often even more difficult to detect.
+Symptoms are similar to those in dogs, but often even more difficult to recognize.
 In cats, DCM often only becomes apparent when severe heart failure or thromboembolism (e.g., saddle aortic embolism) occurs.

 5 Frequently Asked Questions about DCM (with detailed answers)

-1. How long can a dog live with DCM?
+1. How long can a dog with DCM live?

 Life expectancy varies greatly:

-Influencing factors : Breed (e.g. poorer prognosis for Dobermans)
+Influencing factors: Breed (e.g., worse prognosis for Dobermans)

 Severity of the disease